 2) Making you metabolically flexible

-Many people on carb-based diets also become metabolically inflexible throughout the years.
-Metabolic inflexibility is when your body struggles to switch between sugar burning and fat burning despite diet changes.
-This problem is further exacerbated when you're not physically active because metabolic flexibility depends on how active your muscles are .
+Many people on carb-based diets become metabolically inflexible after years and decades on these diets.
+Metabolic inflexibility is when your body struggles to switch between sugar burning and fat burning.
+This problem is further exacerbated when you're not physically active because metabolic flexibility also depends on how active your muscles are .

 3) Enhancing fat oxidation (burning)